"

 1. Explain how “customer relations” differs from “customer service.”

-2. Explain how offering an exceptional customer experience is more than just the customer service team’s responsibility.
+2. Explain how offering an exceptional customer experience requires team collaboration.

 Customer Relations Versus Customer Service